xds0112/5G_based_Link_level_Integrated_Sensing_and_Communication_Simulator/README.md

 ## Getting Started
-Run 'scenarioLinkLevel.m' to launch the downlink-only ISAC mode or the run 'scenarioSystemLevel.m' to launch the TDD-based ISAC mode. (closed-source at present)
+Run 'scenarioLinkLevel.m' to launch the downlink-only ISAC mode or the run 'scenarioSystemLevel.m' to launch the TDD-based ISAC mode.

 ## Documentation